 The lock clicked and the echidna opened the doors.
-The inside of the cabinet was as sparse as his office, the only contents being a polished, black .45 caliber handgun, several clips of ammunition and a pair of white gloves, which were well-cared for.
-He first took out the side arm and inserted them into a shoulder holster within his jacket and then placed three clips into his pocket.
+The inside of the cabinet was as sparse as his office, the only contents being a polished black .45 calibre handgun, several clips of ammunition and a pair of white gloves, which were well-cared for.
+He took out the sidearm and inserted them into the shoulder holster within his jacket and then placed three clips Into his pocket.
 He then turned to the gloves.

-Each of the cuffed, five fingered gloves were equipped with a pair of thick, three-inch long curved spikes on the top of the padded knuckles.
-The echidna’s eyes softened slightly at the sight.
-He took the right glove in his hand and folded over the cuff to reveal words sown on the inside: ‘The Servers are the Seven.’
+Each of the cuffed, five-fingered gloves were equipped with a pair of thick, three-inch long curved spikes on the top of the padded knuckles.
+The echidna’s eyes harrowed at the sight.
+He took the right glove in his hand and folded over the cuff to reveal words sown with golden thread on the inside: ‘The Servers are the Seven.’
 Memories, both happy and painful, soon flooded his mind.
 The gloves were once a source of pride, a gift to commemorate his Guardianship.
 Now, they served as a reminder.
-A reminder of all that he lost, of what he had to throw away in order to survive and of what he still had to do to redeem himself.
+A reminder of all that he lost, of what he had to throw away to survive and of what he still had to do to redeem himself.